Kentucky

 Kentucky Data Privacy Laws: Consumer Rights Guide (2026)

 Kentucky enacted one of the most significant data privacy laws in the nation when Governor Andy Beshear signed the Kentucky Consumer Data Protection Act into law on April 4, 2024.
-The KCDPA, originally filed as House Bill 15, made Kentucky the fifteenth state to adopt a comprehensive consumer data privacy statute.
-It took effect on January 1, 2026.
+The KCDPA, codified at KRS 367.3611 through 367.3629, made Kentucky the fifteenth state to adopt a comprehensive consumer data privacy statute.
+It took effect January 1, 2026.

-This guide covers the full scope of Kentucky's data privacy framework, including the KCDPA, the state's data breach notification law, consumer rights, business obligations, and enforcement provisions.
+This guide covers the full scope of Kentucky's data privacy framework, including the KCDPA, the state's data breach notification law, the first enforcement action under the new law, federal overlay statutes, and practical steps for consumers and businesses.

 Kentucky Consumer Data Protection Act (KCDPA)